By Redhotchilimist 5 Comments

 When the devs do their best to make on of the most inherently fun concepts in gaming more accessible, prettying it up and putting it out on a console, I felt like I owed it to both them and myself to try it out.
 Unfortunately, I think there are still enough trappings around the edges of it that makes it tough to get into.
 The online is hard to get working, the in-game terminology for quests is difficult to understand, the menu text is often small enough that I needed to move my couch closer to the TV and all the tiny subsystems are impossible to remember.

 There has to be a way to do this better.
 It feels like getting thrown into Pokemon lategame.
 I don't really need the gameplay to be dumbed down, the actual, well, action, I think that's excellent.
 And there's a palpable charm to all of it, especially with the little cat buddies.
+Love to watch them make me dinner.
 I just need an easier learning curve up to the action, and for some of the usability to be improved.
 Maybe next time.

 Burnout Paradise Remastered

 The second attempt I made this year at playing one of Giant Bomb's favorite games was Burnout Paradise.
 I managed to go about an hour, but by then I was bored to tears.
 I thought this racing game was arcadey enough to still be fun to play, but I guess it's Mario Kart or nothing for me.

 Last year was Street Fighter's 30 year anniversary, so Capcom, with their usual sense of punctuality, took this year to celebrate.
 Street Fighter V got its first major overhaul with Arcade Edition, which changed a lot of menus and systems.
 They then added the regular six new characters throughout the year plus Kage just this December.